Late Teething sign of intelligence: Benefits of late teething

 If you notice a combination of these symptoms but don’t see any new teeth yet, teething is likely right around the corner!
 The fussiness and disrupted sleep patterns usually peak right as the tooth is about to cut through the gum.
 But once you spot that new white tip poking through, the hardest part is over!

-Causes & Reasons for Delayed Teething in Babies
+Causes & Reasons for late teething in babies

 If those first teeth are taking their sweet time showing up, you may wonder – why is my baby getting a late start on teething?
 There are a few factors that can contribute to delayed teething: